Table of Contents[Hide][Show]

 Maui’s popular Kaanapali coast has many oceanfront hotels with easy beach access.
-These include the Sheraton, Westin, Hyatt Regency, and Kaanapali Beach Resort.
+These include the Sheraton, Westin, Hyatt Regency and Kaanapali Beach Resort.
 For luxury digs, check into the Four Seasons in Wailea.

-Where to stay on the Big Island Hawaii
+Where to Stay on the Big Island Hawaii

-Places to Stay in Kauai
+Where to Stay on Kauai

 In Kauai, we like the Outrigger Kiahuna and the Marriott Resort & Beach Club.
 The Grand Hyatt Kauai Resort & Spa is another favorite.